YifeiX03/cs210project/README.md

 - You can locate my visual component by starting the application, there is a capybara
 - You can save the state of my application by pressing the save button
 - You can reload the state of my application by pressing the load button

+# Phase 4: Task 2
+Tue Aug 09 11:27:21 PDT 2022 \
+5 x Awesome Possum added to inventory \
+Tue Aug 09 11:27:21 PDT 2022 \
+5 x Awesome Possum added to inventory \
+Tue Aug 09 11:27:26 PDT 2022 \
+10 x wow added to inventory \
+Tue Aug 09 11:27:30 PDT 2022 \
+20 x MR KRABS added to inventory \
+Tue Aug 09 11:27:35 PDT 2022 \
+3 x wow removed from inventory

+Note: Inspecting items do not add anything to event log as inspecting is implemented entirely in the GUI, and in accordance to the instructions no logEvent calls must be made from the ui package